Illizian/advent-of-code/README.md

 | `docker exec advent-of-code_php7cli php ./DayOne/PartOne.php` | 145.9 ± 15.3 | 118.8 | 194.7 | 1.06 ± 0.16 |
 | `docker exec advent-of-code_php54cli php ./DayOne/PartOne.php` | 143.1 ± 13.4 | 123.7 | 180.4 | 1.04 ± 0.15 |
 | `docker exec advent-of-code_php53cli php ./DayOne/PartOne.php` | 139.6 ± 17.7 | 114.6 | 196.9 | 1.01 ± 0.17 |

+## TODO

+- Get Hyperpixel running inside the container, and pickup the output.
+(So we're timing the argument and not the docker exec time)
+- Add a new level of directory nesting for language/argument specific so it becomes /php/Day*/Part*.*